 1.Protect local Rhinos from poaching activities and tend to their wellbeing

-Mount Etjo currently employs 2 independent securities who patrol the area, as well as two watchmen at the boarders and several field guides to ensure the supervision of the area and its boarders.
-One of the guides was selected to attend a military rhino protection course, and is currently in charge of the protection unit.
+Furthermore, Mount Etjo currently employs 2 independent securities who patrol the area, as well as two watchmen at the boarders and several field guides to ensure the supervision of the area and its boarders.
 The perimeter fence is patrolled every day and CCTV cameras at strategic points facilitate the quick and easy detection of any malpractice.
 Both Alexander & Annette Oelofse regularly patrol the area by helicopter.
 While there have in the past few years been several attacks on rhinos in National parks and on private game farms, not a single poaching incident has taken place at Mount Etjo.

 In years 2014 and 2015, all animals at Mount Etjo Safari Lodge had to be fed on supplementary alfalfa for several months of severe drought.
 The white rhinos in particular were highly dependent on this additional feed.
 Approximately 6.5 tons of alfalfa were fed a day, amounting to millions of Namibian Dollars being spent over the entire dry season.
 While some rhinos in the National parks were reported to have died of starvation, rhinos at Mount Etjo Safari Lodge all survived these dry periods.